soudev/knowledge.mine/stuff/projetos.md

 --

+* [[GitHub] ripienaar / free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

+--

 * [Why Do Developers Contribute to Open Source Projects? - Website Magazine](http://www.websitemagazine.com/m/Blog/Post/27064?name=why-developers-contribute-to-open-source-projects)

 * [14 Ways to Contribute to Open Source without Being a Programming Genius or a Rock Star | Software Quality Matters Blog](http://blog.smartbear.com/programming/14-ways-to-contribute-to-open-source-without-being-a-programming-genius-or-a-rock-star/)